djhanove/IROS23_MRS/index.md

 The ruby gem is available on the Ruby Gems website at the following location. [https://rubygems.org/gems/bulma-clean-theme](https://rubygems.org/gems/bulma-clean-theme). -->

 # Call for Papers
-We invite submissions of extended abstracts (4+n pages) for contributed talks and posters.
+We are pleased to announce the full-day workshop “Advances in Multi-Agent Learning - Coordination, Perception, and Control” will take place as part of the [IEEE/RSJ International Conference on Intelligent Robots and Systems](https://ieee-iros.org/) (IROS 2023) on October 1st in Detroit, USA.
+We invite the submission of short papers (maximum 4 pages) describing current work and early results on the workshop's themes, to be presented during an interactive poster session.
+We will also have short oral presentations for spotlighted talks.

 We welcome submissions on all topics related to multi-agent learning, including but not limited to:
+-Perception across robot teams
-- Multi-robot coordination and communication
+-Multi-robot coordination and communication
+-Learning in multi-agent robot contexts
-- Task allocation
+-Task allocation
-- Resource management
+-Resource management
-- Planning
-- Control
+-Planning
+-Control
-- Game theory
+-Game theory
-- Algorithmic approaches for multi-task expertise and distillation
+-Algorithmic approaches for multi-task expertise and distillation
-- Etc.

-Please submit your abstracts to our [CMT website](https://cmt3.research.microsoft.com/IROSMRS2023/Submission/Index).
+Please submit your abstracts in [2 column IEEE format](https://ras.papercept.net/conferences/support/tex.php) to our [CMT website](https://cmt3.research.microsoft.com/IROSMRS2023/Submission/Index).

+Short papers will be peer-reviewed in single-blind fashion.
 If you are interested and qualified to act as a reviewer, please send an email to [Drew Hanover](mailto:drewjhanover@gmail.com) with the subject line "Reviewer Request - IROS 2023 Workshop".

+Accepted papers will be presented in-person during an interactive poster session.
+At least one author will need to be present at the venue for each poster.
+Accepted papers will be made available on the workshop website after IROS.

 # Important Dates
 - Submissions Open: July 14th, 2023